Orthogonalization speed-up from quantum coherence after a sudden quench: Decay scaling

-Independently on the initial state, the time-behaviour of the multiplicative factor $\beta(t)$ in (\ref{eq:LE_fit_formula_Intro}) is independent on the presence of quantum coherence in the initial state along the basis of the unperturbed Hamiltonian; see panel (c).
+The time-behaviour of the multiplicative factor $\beta(t)$ in \eqref{eq:LE_fit_formula_Intro} is independent on the presence of quantum coherence in the initial state along the basis of the unperturbed Hamiltonian; see panel (c).
 Thus, the marked difference of the curves in panels (a)-(b) lies in the sign and behaviour of $\gamma(t)$, whose fits are in panel (d).
 When the initial state has quantum coherence, $\gamma(t)$ is positive for any $t$.
 This induces a drastic change in the state of the system, which tends to an almost orthogonal state with respect to the initial condition.
 The corresponding orthogonalization time decreases as $1/N$ at maximum, as we will show later using arguments based on the quantum speed limit.
 Increasing the number $N$ of energy eigenstates in $\ket{\psi(0)}$ leads to a speed-up of the orthogonalization process.
-On the contrary, if the quantum system is initialized in a diagonal state, i.e. an incoherent mixture, increasing $N$ slows down the orthogonalization.
+On the contrary, if the quantum system is initialized in a diagonal state, i.e., an incoherent mixture, increasing $N$ slows down the orthogonalization.
 The intensity $k$ of the delta perturbation does not alter significantly the trends of the initial decay of $\abs{\nu(t)}$ in Fig.~\ref{fig:Figure1}.
 This fact is evident in panels (c)-(d) of Fig.~\ref{fig:Figure1} and Table \ref{table_1}, showing respectively the trends and expressions of $\beta(t)$ and $\gamma(t)$ for $k=1,10,100$.
-Interestingly $\gamma$ tends to become constant for $k$ large (in Fig.~\ref{fig:Figure1}, $\gamma \approx 0.41$ for $k=100$).
-As we are going to discuss, the main distinction in the behaviours of LE emerges at longer times.
+Interestingly, $\gamma$ tends to become constant for $k$ large (in Fig.~\ref{fig:Figure1}, $\gamma \approx 0.41$ for $k=100$), and at long times for the other values of $k$ we considered.

-While Anderson’s OC refers to a scaling with the number of fermions, our analysis focuses on the scaling of $\abs{\nu(t)}$ with the number $N$ of states in the initial superposition.
-This leads to the intriguing interpretation that the decay of the system is somewhat reminiscent of that experienced by a $N$-particle Fermi sea in Anderson's OC.